 Step 2: Set the required torque setting on your torque wrench.
 This is either achieved by turning the adjuster on a click wrench or using the buttons on a digital torque wrench. (if you have a preset torque wrench for the correct torque skip this step).

-Step 3: Fit the the appropriate adaptor for the bolt head you’re wanting to fasten.
+Step 3: Fit the appropriate adaptor for the bolt head you’re wanting to fasten.
 Normally the correct size socket, Allen key or Torx key.

 Step 4: Now tighten to the recommended torque.
 The beam wrench will stop when the bar indicates the correct torque.
 A click wrench should not allow you to over-tension (will just ‘click’ once the desired torque is achieved).
 A digital wrench will usually indicate with a green light or a sound to indicate you’ve reached the required torque.
 We have a list of some of the most common torque settling here

 Remember never over-exceed the working range of a torque wrench.
 Always store in the hard case provided.
-If the wrench is in constant use, make sure it’s recalibrated once a year by the manufacturer or a reputable service center.
+If the wrench is in constant use, make sure it’s recalibrated once a year by the manufacturer or a reputable service centre.